SigmoidNetmaker/machine-learning-neurodegeneration/README.md

 NACCmakeSeqCellArray.m -- organizes the NACC truth table into temporal sequences for each participant
 RADCmadeSeqCellArray.m -- organizes the RADC truch table into temporal sequences for each participant

 (2) Set Up the ANN/ML Environment and Find the Best ANN Architecture for the NACC and RACD Datasets
+    Note that the ANNs are based on the Long Short-Term Memory (LSTM) formalism

 LSTMsetUp.m -- sets basic ML and ANN parameters and constructs ANN weight matrices LSTM